ARiMa8/ourstory/README.md

 - Device Feature Integration: Users can add new stories by uploading a file or directly capturing a photo using their device's camera.
 - Modern Web Features: Implements smooth page transitions using the View Transitions API and allows users to subscribe to Push Notifications.
 - Accessibility: Built with accessibility in mind, including features like a skip-to-content link and proper semantic HTML.

-## ⚠️ Disclaimer
-This repository is the result of a final project submission for the **"Belajar Pengembangan Web Intermediate"** course at Dicoding Academy.
-Please use this code as a reference for learning purposes only.

-**Do not copy and paste this project for your own submission.** Plagiarism is strictly prohibited by Dicoding and will be detected.

 ## 🚀 Quick Start
 ### Clone the Repository: